han-nguyen97/videogamesdb/README.md

 # Insights
 _1. Regional Sales Analysis_
+- Before 1998, Japan was always in the top two regions in terms of video game sales.
-- North America is the largest market for video games, followed by Europe and Japan.
+- Recently, North America is the largest market for video games, followed by Europe and Japan.

 _2. Sales trends over the year_
 - Sales figures have shown a steady increase over the past from 1980 to 2008, with a notable peak in 2008.
+The reason behind the steady increase is the release of new games and the founder of new publishers.
+- Before 1996, Platform and Fighting were the most valuable genres.
+After that, Role-playing took over the first place.
+- From 2001 till 2016, Action was the most money-making genre with the rise of many new release games.
+- Sports, Shooter, and Role-playing maintain stable sales over the years.
+Since 2011, Shooter has been the second most profitable genre with an increase in sales.

 _3. Top-selling games by Genre_
 - The bat chart reveals that Action is the most selling genre of game, followed by Sports and Shooter.
-This is true for three regions North America, Europe and other.
-In Japan, role-playing dominates sales within their respective genres, Action, and Sports are in the 2nd and 3rd place.
+This is true for three regions North America, Europe and others.
+In Japan, Role-playing dominates sales within their respective genres, Action, and Sports are in the 2nd and 3rd place.

 _4. Top-selling games by Platform_
-- PS2 is the best performance platform among 31 platforms
+- PS2 is the best performance platform among 31 platforms over the period.
+However,

 _5. Popular genres by Platform_
-- Among 12 genres, Action is the most sellable genre, with the highest sales in 7 platforms, Puzzle brings the lowest sales for 8 platforms.
+- Among 12 genres, Action is the most profitable genre, with the highest sales in 7 platforms, Puzzle brings the lowest sales for 8 platforms.

 _6. Top sales by Publishers_
-- 5 Publishers with the highest sales over time are Nitendo, Electronics Arts, Activision, Sony Computer Entertainment and Ubisoft
+- 5 Publishers with the highest sales over time are Nintendo, Electronics Arts, Activision, Sony Computer Entertainment, and Ubisoft.